KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

 ### Performance Comparison

-* Clearly define the key performance metric(s): The primary performance metric used for evaluation was Accuracy, which measures the proportion of correctly classified instances.
+* Key performance metric(s): The primary performance metric used for evaluation was Accuracy, which measures the proportion of correctly classified instances.
 * Show/compare results in one table:

 | Model  | Validation Accuracy | Test Accuracy |